Secret Green

-Secret Green is a British rock band, founded in 2007, by Francis Lickerish, Hilary Palmer, and Jon Beedle.
-Recent additions to the band William Gilmour and Matt Hodge complete the line-up.
-Additional musicians Paul Carr, Dave Brooks, Jamie Brooks, Brian Mitchell, and Mike Hicks are employed for live work.
+Secret Green was a British rock band, founded in 2007, by Francis Lickerish, Hilary Palmer, and Jon Beedle; later additions William Gilmour and Matt Hodge completed the line-up.
+Musicians Paul Carr, Dave Brooks, Jamie Brooks, Brian Mitchell, and Mike Hicks were employed for live work.

-Guitarist, lutenist, and composer Francis Lickerish is a founder member of the cult band The Enid.
+Guitarist, lutenist, and composer Francis Lickerish was a founder member of the art-rock band The Enid.
 Along with Robert John Godfrey and William Gilmour, he was one of the main contributors to The Enid's sound.
 He has also appeared as a session musician in several unexpected places, such as Kim Wilde's "Kids in America", and on former Incredible String Band member Malcolm LeMaistre's solo album.

 After a 20-year break from music, Lickerish began writing Secret Green's To Wake the King album in 2006, which was released in May 2009.